kb1dds/pdp11code/README.md

 ## primes
 A light chaser program for the pdp-11/45 that displays prime numbers.

+## lfsr
+A light chaser program for the pdp-11/45 that displays the contents of a linear feedback shift register.
+Set the switches to select bits to be accumulated for feedback.
+Uses the line time clock (LTC) interrupt to signal display updates.

 ## coredump
 Another library of useful utilities, this intended for the EMON monitor below.